Paul Eagle: Post-political career

 In August 2023, shortly after delivering his valedictory speech to Parliament, Eagle was appointed chief executive of the Chatham Islands Council.
 The Chatham Islands formed part of his electorate during his six years in Parliament.
 The New Zealand Herald and Stuff reported that Eagle would be the first former Member of Parliament to serve as a local government chief executive.

 Media outlet Newsroom noted only a few days after Eagle's appointment as chief executive, that the Chatham Islands was uniquely exempted from the Labour Government's Three Waters horizontal infrastructure reforms.
 Opposition MPs called for this exemption to be extended to other small and isolated communities.
 Eagle defended the special treatment of the Chathams, and the wider water reforms, saying any repeal "for the Chathams... would delay putting in place some of the infrastructure that’s needed."

+In December 2025, the Controller and Auditor-General of New Zealand launched an investigation into the Council's "sensitive expenditure and procurement" policies.
+Eagle declined to comment on the investigation, citing the Auditor-General's confidentiality policies.
+Eagle announced he would step down as council chief executive at the end of February 2026.
+In mid-March 2026, Auditor-General Grant Taylor released his report which found that the previous Chatham Islands Mayor Monique Croon had allocated NZ$500,000 worth of funding from the Council's expenditure to renovate his council-owned house with new bathroom fittings, stainless steel benches, cabinets and NZ$18,000 worth of high-end Miele kitchen appliances.
+This funding allocation had come at a time when the cash-strapped Chatham Islands Council had been unable to fund and provide basic services.
+In February 2026, the incumbent Mayor Greg Horler had sought and obtained Eagle's resignation after obtaining a draft copy of the Auditor-General's report.

 Personal life

 Eagle lives in Wellington with his wife Miriam Eagle, who is an environmental scientist, and their adopted son.
 He is Māori of Waikato-Tainui.